 Biodiversity loss is accelerating rapidly in response to increasing human influence on the Earth's natural ecosystems (Laurance et al., 2012).
 One way to overcome this problem is by focusing on places of human interest and monitoring the changes and the impacts on biodiversity.
 The installation of hydroelectric power plants has been pointed out as one of the greatest sources of environmental impact around the world (Winemiller et al., 2016), including in the Amazon basin (Davidson et al., 2012; Fearnside, 2016).
 Most of the studies carried out in the hydroelectric plants located in the Amazon basin have taken place after the implementation of the dams, when assessing their impacts on the environment and biodiversity (Benchimol et al., 2015; Latrubesse et al., 2017; Sá-Oliveira et al., 2015).
 Studies on dam impacts have begun to be conducted before their implementation (Bobrowiec and Tavares, 2017; Fraga et al., 2014; Moser et al., 2014; Marques Peixoto et al., 2020), thus providing a better overview of the impact and a better assessment of its magnitude.
-However, as far as we know, this is the first study that evaluates terrestrial invertebrates in an area of hydroelectric influence before and after the total filling of the dam in the Amazon Basin.
+However, as far as we know, this is the first study that evaluates terrestrial invertebrates in an area of hydroelectric influence before and after the total filling of the dam in the Amazon Basin and Queiroz, 2010).
+These costs are usually inversely proportional to the size of the studied taxon (Lawton et al., 1998).
+One of the frequent shortcuts to obtain biodiversity information is the use of higher-taxon surrogacy (Andersen, 1995; Andersen et al., 2002; Gaston and Williams, 1993; Longino and Colwell, 1997; Oliver and Beattie, 1996, 1993; Souza et al., 2016).
+Surrogates could be a higher taxonomic unit (i.e. Genus or Family) in order to bridge a taxonomic gap for species identification in the same group.
+There is no consensus on which taxonomic level to use as a surrogate for the most of taxa (Jones, 2008; Neeson et al., 2013), but genus-level identification is often presented as a candidate surrogate for species-level identification in research on with aquatic and terrestrial invertebrates (Gallego et al., 2012; Gaspar et al., 2010; Pik et al., 1999).
+Also, the genus-level adequately retrieves species information over a wide environmental gradient, regardless of the sampling technique (Souza et al., 2018) or the impeding effect of species:genus ratio (de Oliveira et al., 2020), proving this to be a stable option throughout the taxonomic adjustments of the last decades (Souza et al. unpublished results).
+So among surveys using higher-taxon approach (Andersen, 1995; Groc et al., 2010), the genus seems to have the best cost-benefit (Souza et al., 2016).

-Monitoring biodiversity is time-consuming and expensive (Whittaker et al., 2005; Gardner et al., 2008), especially in megadiverse environments such as the Amazon region (Magnusson et al., 2018; Magurran https://doi.org/10.1016/j.ecolind.2020.107158
+Monitoring biodiversity is time-consuming and expensive (Whittaker et al., 2005; Gardner et al., 2008), especially in megadiverse environments such as the Amazon region (Magnusson et al., 2018; Magurran

-Corresponding author at: Instituto Nacional da Mata Atlântica (INMA), CEP: 29650-000, Avenida José Ruschi, 04, Santa Teresa, Espírito Santo, Brazil.
+^{} Corresponding author at: Instituto Nacional da Mata Atlântica (INMA), CEP: 29650-000, Avenida José Ruschi, 04, Santa Teresa, Espírito Santo, Brazil.
 E-mail address: souza.jorge@gmail.com (J. Luiz Pereira Souza).